ITRS-Group/cordial/tools/geneos/docs/geneos_tls_info.md

 # `geneos tls info`

-`geneos tls info [PATH...]` displays information about a TLS certificate stored at the specified paths.
+This command displays information about TLS certificates in local files.

 ```text